Robustness of Decentralised Learning to Nodes and Data Disruption

-We use the DecAvg scheme implementation within the SAISim simulator, available on Zenodo~\cite{lorenzo_valerio_2021_5780042}.
+\paragraph{Decentralised learning strategy and local model architecture} We use the DecAvg scheme implementation within the SAISim simulator, available on Zenodo~\cite{lorenzo_valerio_2021_5780042}.
 The simulator is developed in Python and leverages state-of-the-art libraries such as \texttt{pytorch} and \texttt{networkx} for deep learning and complex networks, respectively.
 It also implements primitives to support fully decentralised learning.
 The decentralised learning process is run for 200 communication rounds.
 For the learning task, we consider a simple classifier as the learned model.
 The local models of nodes are Multilayer Perceptrons with three layers (sizes 512, 256, 128) and ReLu activation functions.
 SGD is used for the optimisation, with a learning rate of 0.01 and momentum of 0.5.